The Carnegie Collection Parasaurolophus (1988)

 TDR rating: 1/10

-The same retooled and partly resculpted mold was used again in 1996, when the Carnegie line was refreshed to eliminate fully hand painted models in favor of colored vinyl with hand painted detailing.
+The same resculpted mold was used again in 1997, when the Carnegie line was refreshed to eliminate fully hand painted models in favor of colored vinyl with hand painted detailing.
 The belly stamp, new head, and arm posture are all the same as the previous version.
 The color scheme is essentially the same, except with much more yellow covering the entire head and throat, and it lacks a beige wash on the torso.

 Parasaurolophus 2nd sculpt - fully painted version (left) vs. color vinyl version (right)